Lind-Project/lind-docs/README.md

 ## Lind-NaCl

-The documentation for the `lind using nacl` can be found in the `docs/lind-nacl` directory.
+The documentation for `Lind with NaCl` can be found in the `docs/lind-nacl` directory.

 [View Lind Documentation](docs/Lind-NaCl/Home.md)